jamesahorne/milestone-4/README.md

 4. Initialise the repository and connect to Heroku in the terminal by terminal command `Heroku login` and subsequent adds, commits and pushes to Heroku.
 5. Start scaling dynos by command `heroku ps:scale web=1`
 6. Lastly I went to the website URL and tested all links and tests recorded above to confirm there are no differences between the deployed version and the development version.

+I have split my settings up into a base.py file with a local.py file for the development version of the site and prod.py for the deployed version.
+The local.py file uses a random SECRET\_KEY, debug is set to `True`, has the AWS Cloud9 url in ALLOWED\_HOSTS and uses the Django default SQLite as the database.
+The prod.py file uses the SECRET\_KEY set inmy Heroku Config Vars, debug is set to `False`, has the Heroku url in ALLOWED\_HOSTS AND USES PostgreSQL as the database.
+DJANGO\_SETTINGS\_MODULE by default is set to .ecommerce.settings.local, but in my Heroku Config Vars is set to .ecommerce.settings.prod.

 The deployed site can be found [here](https://django-milestone.herokuapp.com/).